1997-2001 Honda CR250 – Top End Rebuild – Introduction

 Shop Setup

 Make yourself a clean workspace with plenty of room for tools and supplies.
-Ideally, a workspace you can use for a few days if you can’t do everything at once.
+Ideally, this workspace can be used for a few days if you can’t do everything at once.

 I taped a large trash bag to the top of my workbench to protect the wood.